 If you start at 25, time becomes your unfair advantage.
 If you start at 35, discipline becomes your superpower.
 Either way, starting today beats planning forever.

 If you want to run your own numbers, use our SIP Calculator and Compound Interest Calculator to compare timelines.
+For the broader planning view, read the Retirement Planning Guide.

 Disclaimer: This article is educational and not financial advice.
 Please evaluate your goals, risk tolerance, and tax rules before investing.